-This half day seminar will explore how TVIs can contribute to the inclusive design of new flexible learning environments and the inclusive practices within them.
-Illustrated with stories from New Zealand, the seminar will relate some of the challenges and opportunities these new spaces present and the potential of Universal Design for Learning (UDL) as a common approach to underpin inclusive practice.
+This half day seminar explored how TVIs can contribute to the inclusive design of new flexible learning environments and the inclusive practices within them.
+Illustrated with stories from New Zealand, the seminar related some of the challenges and opportunities these new spaces present and the potential of Universal Design for Learning (UDL) as a common approach to underpin inclusive practice.

 Teachers of the visually impaired, classroom assistants, educational psychologists, inclusive learning practitioners, etc.

 Chrissie Butler, senior consultant in inclusive design and practice, CORE Education, New Zealand

 10.10 am Setting the scene: Our role with children and young people with visual impairment and their families: what changes might we expect?

 11.15 am In our role as TVIs, how can we influence teacher practice and the inclusive design of learning spaces?